 The Inov-8 F-Lite G 300 is a seriously unique cross-training shoe and delivers some proprietary Inov-8 construction specs.
 This model was built on the promise of being incredibly tough and durable due to its graphene construction.

-- Inov-8 F-Lite G 300 Pros
+Inov-8 F-Lite G 300 Quick Thoughts

 Who Should Buy the Inov-8 F-Lite G 300?

-The Inov-8 F-Lite G 300 is a great option for anyone that prides themselves on having a highly durable cross-training shoe that is also super versatile.
 This model does a fairly good job in most activities and Inov-8 has stated on their site that they’ll even provide you a refund within 30 days if you don’t like this shoe.

 If you’re interested in trying a new type of cross-training shoe and want to explore the graphene construction in this model, then I think the Inov-8 F-Lite G 300 is worth a try!